 For students interested in working abroad, but want further guidance on how to develop project ideas and plan for travel abroad.

-- iOnPoverty has produced insightful and informative video interviews of experts working in the field.
+- Cafe Impact has produced insightful and informative video interviews of experts working in the social entrepreneurship.
 Learn from the experts!

-- Planning and selecting your international experience (UC Davis Internship & Career Center)
+- Determine the best international experience for you (UC Davis Internship & Career Center)

-- How to choose the best international experience for you (UC Davis Internship & Career Center)
+- Select, plan and prepare for your international trip (UC Davis Internship & Career Center)

 - Maybe this is a GAP year for you and you are looking for a way to stay plugged in, see Give Your GAP, an organization of students encouraging "giving a year back for social good" for ideas on what you might do.